Report: Super Nintendo Classic Edition Should Be Here By Christmas

 It appears Nintendo isn’t quite ready to turn its back on the past.

-The company plans to release a mini version of the Super Nintendo Entertainment System in time for Christmas of this year, Eurogamer reports.
-The development of a mini SNES is a major reason why Nintendo elected to discontinue the popular NES Classic Edition.
+The company plans to release a mini version of the Super Nintendo Entertainment System in time for Christmas, Eurogamer reports.
+The development of a mini SNES is a major reason why Nintendo elected to discontinue the NES Classic Edition.

+The NES Classic Edition was highly popular, but Nintendo notoriously undersupplied it, as the console “wasn’t intended to be an ongoing, long-term product,” sources from the company recently told IGN.
+The SNES mini is expected to mirror the NES Classic in terms of its plug-and-play setup and having a library of pre-installed games, according to Eurogamer.

 Specifics of the mini console are not yet known, including Nintendo’s plans for production volume.
-Despite its high popularity and demand, the NES Classic Edition has been notoriously difficult to find in stores, as the console “wasn’t intended to be an ongoing, long-term product,” sources from the company recently told IGN.

-The SNES mini is expected to mirror the NES Classic in terms of its plug-and-play setup and having a library of pre-installed games, according to Eurogamer.

-In our opinion, Nintendo’s decision to use to new hardware to reinvigorate interest in its classic games is, while wise from a marketing perspective, detrimental to its newest home console: the Nintendo Switch.
+In our opinion, Nintendo’s decision to use to new hardware to reinvigorate interest in its classic games is, while wise from a marketing perspective, detrimental to its newest home console, the Nintendo Switch.
 Although some retro games are available on Switch, the system at this time lacks a true virtual console, despite seemingly being a perfect vessel for Nintendo to provide fans access to vintage games.

 Thumbnail photo via Flickr/Joe Haupt